NZ-wide cover options • Fast online quote • Your details stay private

 What is not covered matters just as much as what is covered.

 If you are comparing MBI, it makes sense to look at the uncomfortable answers early.
-This page helps you see what can sit outside cover, which items are usually treated as wear and tear, and where exclusions can affect a claim.
+This guide covers what can sit outside cover, which items are usually treated as wear and tear, and where exclusions can affect a claim.

 Direct answer